 Organisations retain direct and immediate visibility over their outsourced teams as the latter is usually housed within the organisation’s premises.

 When the scope of work requires more than manpower, usually involving extensive capital investment such as warehousing, real estate, machinery or vehicles, organisations defray their set-up cost by outsourcing these operations to competent third parties with the expertise to implement best practices within their industry.

 Apart from core businesses, the HR team can assess the organisation and identify current and planned functions that can be undertaken by professionals.
 Key considerations are investment and operational costs, knowledge and expertise, current and potential operational risks, and critical impact to the organisation’s core businesses.

 Within client-supplier contracts outlined in the earlier two options above, business risks such as attrition (resulting in loss of performance), employee health and safety, extended statutory benefits, employee discipline, economic and insurance risks can be transferred to the third party.

 Ultimately, the onus is on organisations to determine the best-fit model to implement.
 As employers and HR practitioners, our immediate responsibility is to adapt to current market dynamics and take active, agile steps to address all risks involved to achieve the best outcome for the organisation.

-For additional advice or options in the market to address your staffing and outsourced needs, feel free to reach out to my colleagues or myself.
+For additional advice or options to address your contracting and outsourcing needs, feel free to reach out to my colleagues or myself.